 - Place flour, rye flour, salt, and sugar into a large bowl.
 Mix to combine.
 Cut butter into chunks, and add to the flour.
 Toss lightly to coat.
 Working quickly, using a pastry blender or your fingers, cut the butter into the flour mixture until there are only pea-sized chunks left.
 You want a few lumps of butter remaining to keep the pastry nice and tender.

 - Combine ice, water and cider vinegar in a bowl.
 Sprinkle a few tablespoons of the ice water into the flour and butter mixture, and using a stiff spatula or your hands, mix in well.
-Continue adding water a tablespoon at a time ( I normally need about 1/2 a cup, but add slowly) until you have a dough that holds together well, but is not too wet.
+Continue adding water a tablespoon at a time ( I normally start with 120g and go from there), until you have a dough that holds together well, but is not too wet.
 Squeeze together with your fingertips to make a homogenous dough.
-Divide the dough into two and shape into discs.
+Shape the dough into a rectangle, wrap tightly and rest in the fridge for an hour.

 - Combine the almond meal, flour, oats, brown sugar, raw sugar, and salt.
 Add the butter and rub in with your fingertips until combined and crumbly.
 Place in an airtight container in the fridge while you prepare the rest of the pie.